briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the appointment to cancel state to the appointment parameter
           b.
 Set the modal visibility state to true

+    ### Modal Context

+      Modal context will be used to manage the state of the modal (Handle cancel appointment, reason for cancellation, etc.)

+        1. Retrieve updateAppointmentStatus function from the patient details context
+        2. Create states for reason and isConfirmed and initialize them to an empty string and false respectively
+        3. Check if the reason is not empty and isConfirmed is true, if both are true, set a boolean state to it
+        4. Create a function to handle the cancel appointment

+          a.
+If there is no appointment to cancel or the boolean state is false, return
+          b.
+Call the updateAppointmentStatus function with the appointment to cancel and the 'cancelled' status
+          c.
+Call onClose function to close the modal

     ### Cancel Appointment Modal Component

       Cancel appointment modal component will be used to confirm the cancellation of the appointment.